splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.md

 To access the migration transition impact report, follow these steps:

 1. Log in to Splunk Observability Cloud.
-2. In the left navigation menu, select :menuselection:`Settings > Billing and Usage`.
+2. In the left navigation menu, select **Settings > Billing and Usage**.
-3. Click the :guilabel:`View detailed usage reports` link.
+3. Click the **View detailed usage reports** link.
-4. Select the :guilabel:`OpenTelemetry Migration` tab.
+4. Select the **OpenTelemetry Migration** tab.
-5. Click :guilabel:`Download` to open the report as a comma-separated values file.
+5. Click **Download** to open the report as a comma-separated values file.

 ### What is flagged for update in translation

-The Mapping and OTel Transition Impact Report is specific to your computing environment.
-The report flags the following items and tells you where to find and update them in your collection of plots, filters, and functions:
+The report is specific to your computing environment.
+It flags the following items and tells you where to find and update them in your collection of plots, filters, and functions:

 - Wildcards
 - Direct references to Smart Agent metrics